 If you're up for an adventure, the trek to Ciudad Perdida is for you.
 It's still a relatively unknown destination and can only be reached through one path of over 1200 steps.
 It is definitely not for the faint of heart.Continue to 5 of 10 below.

 Cali is Colombia's third largest city and a center for sugar and coffee industry.

 If you're looking for things to do in Colombia and want to dance look no further than Colombia.
-It enjoys terrific nightlife in the salsotecas, and visitors enjoy the historic center as well as excursions into the surrounding areas for sugar baron haciendas and the prime archaeological sites of San Augustin and Tierradentro.
+It enjoys a terrific nightlife in the Salsotecas, and visitors enjoy the historic center as well as excursions into the surrounding areas for sugar baron haciendas and the prime archaeological sites of San Augustin and Tierradentro.

 06 of 10

 This charming town, nestled in a serene valley setting, is one of Colombia's most beautiful colonial towns with a rich religious and cultural heritage.